Is Hiking Considered A Sport?

 by

-Many leisurely activities are viewed as sports, so you may find yourself wondering if hiking is considered a sport as well.
-After all – if golf makes the cut, then you might think hiking would as well!
+Many leisurely activities are viewed as sports, so you may wonder – is hiking a sport?
+After all, if golf makes the cut, you might think hiking would be too!

 Hiking is not considered a sport because it is a recreational, non-competitive activity.
-Additionally, the lack of spectators and competitors further differentiate it from other recognized forms of sport.
+Additionally, the lack of spectators and competitors further differentiates it from other recognized forms of sport.

 This isn’t helped by the fact that the word ‘sports’ has varying definitions.
 Pinning down an exact definition and deciding whether hiking is a sport or not has come down to personal opinion.

-Many hikers will fight to classify it as a sport, while outsiders tend to disagree!
+Many hikers will fight to classify it as a sport, while others tend to disagree!

 Definitions